DavidCWebs/vim-cheatsheets/search-replace.md

 ```
 Separators
 ----------
-The '/' symbol has been used as a separator in the preceding examplesi.
+The '/' symbol has been used as a separator in the preceding examples.
 Most non-alphanumeric characters can be used so long as the separator is applied consistently.
 Note that `\`, `"` or `|` should not be used.

 Quantifiers
 -----------